ianmorgan/corda-es/README.md

 # corda-with-actors

 So what is this repo about?
-I work for R3 and while we have great DLT with Corda, its not always easy model business processes as smart contracts (CorDapps).
-This little experiment asks a fundemental question,
+I work for R3 and while we have great DLT with [Corda[https://www.corda.net/], its not always easy model business processes as smart contracts (CorDapps).
+This little experiment asks a fundamental question:

 **What happens if we drop the UTXO model?**